crabisoft/git-pulse/README.md

 translations stubbed to echo their key — what a screen *says* is the translators' business, what it *does* is what is asserted.

-Two suites step outside that rule and boot a **real client**: the quota metering seams hook Octokit's request hooks and gitbeaker's built requesters, which no type check covers and no upgrade announces.
-They run the actual clients against a stubbed transport, so a library moving its seam fails there rather than in production — where the only symptom would be a gauge that quietly stopped moving.
+Three suites step outside that rule and boot a **real client**: the quota metering seams hook Octokit's request hooks and gitbeaker's built requesters, which no type check covers and no upgrade announces, and the model providers send a request shape no type check covers either.
+They run the actual clients against a stubbed transport, so a library or a vendor moving its seam fails there rather than in production — where the only symptom would be a gauge that quietly stopped moving, or a rewriting that quietly stopped working.

+The provider suite is where the vendors' disagreements are pinned down: that no `temperature` is ever sent to Anthropic, which rejects it outright; that no output ceiling is sent to OpenAI, whose parameter for one was renamed; that a model name reaching Google's URL is escaped rather than opening a path of its own; and that a refusal is reported instead of read as an empty answer.

 The pure engines came first on purpose: they are what every metric on screen is derived from, and the only place where a silent change of behaviour goes